jonathan-columbiau/lionmap/README.md

 Easy install:

-1) install the remotes library 2) enter: remotes::install_github("jonathan-columbiau/lionmap")
+1)  install the remotes library

+2)  enter: remotes::install_github("jonathan-columbiau/lionmap")

 If that doesn't work, there are some packages you have to manually install in order to get Lionmap to work properly.
-All of them are available as repositories either on Github, Bioconductor, or CRAN (if the easy install option doesn't work).
-See the error message you're getting for the names of the package you have to install manually.
+All of them are available as repositories either on Github, Bioconductor, or CRAN .
+Look at the error message you're getting for the names of the package you have to install manually.